 Post-Master’s Certificate Nurse Practitioner

-A post-master's certificate is a way for nurses who have earned a master's degree to gain specialized knowledge.
+A post-master's certificate (also referred to as a post-graduate certificate) is a pathway for nurses who have earned a master's degree to gain specialized knowledge.
 This affords nurses more opportunity and career growth.
 Post-master's certificates add another year or two of graduate study and are usually more specialized.
 Additionally, post-master's certificates allow nurses with a master's degree to become certified in niche specialties.

 Nurses may also "cross over" to a different specialty than what they focused on in their original MSN program via a post-master's certificate.
 For example, a nurse practitioner with an adult-gerontology specialty can become certified in family medicine.
 Sometimes the core courses they completed in their original master's program can be applied towards the certificate program.